OskarJakubanis/Gmail-API-Analytics/README.md

 ## 🚀 How to Run:

-1. Open this link and copy the sheet file to your own drive (it contains two sheets: one for **raw data** and one for the pivot table):
+1. Open this link and copy the file to your own drive (it contains two sheets: one for **raw data** and one for the pivot table):
 https://docs.google.com/spreadsheets/d/1-xg-B5SdTGIaWgvkJ9Qu7cRGGpNMuOqSuDG-Dd--Zgg/edit?usp=sharing
 2. Open the copied Google Sheet → Extensions → Apps Script and click **Run**.
 3. Give access to Apps Script to access your Gmail account